ryanbae89/news_analyzer/doc/FunctionalDesign.md

 #### Sentiment Analysis

-The sentiment of the inputted text is plotted over a histogram of the sentiments of all of the articles.
+The sentiment of the inputted text is analyzed and visualized.
+We will also provide a histogram of the sentiments of all of the articles in the dataset grouped by publisher.

 #### Topic Insights

 The top sentiments of the inputted text are listed/visualized to enable the user to identify and interact with (XXX) the different topics.

+#### Word Cloud Summary

+The most common words of the inputted text are provided as a word cloud, so at a glance the user can get a quick idea of what the article or text is about.

 ### Mockups: